Top Ten Reviews Verdict

 When not testing products for TTR she plans improvements for her quirky 103-year-old home and goes hiking in the gorgeous Utah mountains.

-This machine’s compact design makes it a nice option if you need to carry it to a second or third floor on a regular basis.
-It weighs just 13 pounds.
-Only the Bissell PowerForce PowerBrush was lighter.
+This machine’s compact design makes it a nice option if you regularly need to carry it to the second or third floor.
+It weighs just 13 pounds, the lightest machine being the Bissell PowerForce PowerBrush.

 I took the Powerdash Pet Compact to my home and brought it back to the lab, and it was the easiest to transport by far.
 It also got a perfect score for maneuverability, because it was so easy to move it around furniture and other obstacles.

-Everything was in smaller proportions for this machine, including the cord., which was only 10 feet long – shorter than any other.
+Everything was in smaller proportions for this machine, including the cord, which was only 10 feet long—shorter than any other.
 You will have to constantly find a new plug on bigger jobs.
-The tank also is small, holding only 2 quarts where others hold up to four.
-The cleaning path also was noticeably small, at 10 inches.
-If you need to clean a large area, consider one with a larger cleaning path, such as the Hoover Max Extract 60 Pressure Pro
+The tank is also small, holding only 2 quarts, whereas others hold up to four.
+The cleaning path was also noticeably small, at 10 inches.
+If you need to clean a large area, consider one with a larger cleaning path, such as the Hoover Max Extract 60 Pressure Pro.

 There's no room for extras on a machine this small, so you don't get a hose or any accessories for getting into corners or cleaning stairs and furniture.
 This is just for dealing with soiled carpets, specifically those with pet stains.

-None of the carpet cleaners we used were very quiet overall, but this one was better than most.
-There were only two that produced less sound: the Bissell PowerLifter Powerbrush and the Rug Doctor Deep Carpet Cleaner.
+None of our carpet cleaners were quiet overall, but this one was better than most.
+Only two produced less sound: the Bissell PowerLifter Powerbrush and the Rug Doctor Deep Carpet Cleaner.

 Should you buy the Hoover Powerdash Pet Compact carpet cleaner?